 Roasting is simple: you put what is being roasted into a hot oven and cook it until it is done.
 For some reason—a desire for juicy white meat and a reasonable fear of less-than-cooked poultry flesh—roasting the Thanksgiving turkey has been turned into something way, way more complicated that it needs to be.
 Find an easy and supremely delicious way to roast your turkey below.

-- Place the celery stalks in the roasting pan—these will keep the turkey just a bit up all the bottom of the pan without the hassle of a roasting rack.
-Of course, you can always use a roasting rack instead.
+Place the celery stalks in the roasting pan—these will keep the turkey raised off the bottom of the pan without the hassle of a roasting rack, but you can also use one instead.

 Lay the bacon, pancetta, or prosciutto all over the turkey breast.
 They will help protect the white meat from getting overcooked, naturally baste the meat as it cooks, and provide the chef with a lovely little snack before having to carve the bird.